hasansezertasan/chrome-version/docs/index.md

 At first,

-I needed to get the Chrome version for a project I was working on, which was using [Undetected Chromedriver][untedected-chromedriver].
-I found the gist below.
+I needed to get the Chrome version for a project I was working on, which was using [Undetected Chromedriver][undetected-chromedriver].
+I found [this gist][chrome-version-gist].

-When I used it in a variaty of projects, I decided to turn it into a module so I'll be free of copy/paste.
+After using it in several projects, I decided to turn it into a module so I'll be free of copy/paste.
 It only have one functionality: getting the chrome version.

 Then,

-I decided to use it to learn more about:
+I decided to use this package to learn more about:

 - Using [Poetry](https://python-poetry.org/) for packaging and dependency management.
 - Using scripts for CLI.